About Gloves

 In this section I try and explain some of the mystery and the technology of a glove, from the materials through to the method of manufacture.
 Readers will find an element of repetition in the text, as the same material is discussed sometimes in different contexts.
 This is intended to allow each section to be read individually, and it is often useful to see the same material in different contexts.

 Much of the text has been taken from the books itemised in the booklist.
 This booklist has been prepared as a resource for readers who want to know more about leather gloves and the leather itself.
 The booklist is on a separate page in technology along with a simple time line.
+I hope the referenced numbers have carried across correctly when we moved to this web format, which was chosen as cheaper for me to maintain.

 In the glossary we have used a number of old fashioned definitions to help put gloves into their historic perspective.